SJ-1407/Scrapper/README.md

  1. Create and activate a virtual environment:

-     -py -3 -m venv task-env  "you can give any name to the virtual environment " -cd task-env
+     1. py -3 -m venv task-env  "you can give any name to the virtual environment"
+     1. cd task-env
-     -cd Scripts
+     1. cd Scripts
-     -.\activate.bat
+     1. .\activate.bat

  1. Install dependencies:

     -First go to the directory Scrapper-main:

-       -cd 'path to Scrapper-main"
+       1. cd 'path to Scrapper-main"

    -then  install the requirements using the command